Jerry2423/Dev_Tool_Tutorial/learn_shell/shell_tutorial.md

 - `^e` - move to the end of the line
 - `^u` - delete the whole line
 - `^k` - delete the remaining part staring at the cursor
+- `^r` to search through command history (after pressing, type to search, press `^r` repeatedly to cycle through more matches, press Enter to execute the found command, or hit the right arrow to put the result in the current line to allow editing).

 ### Inspect Files
 - `ls` - list files in a directory